 The Buck is heated with storage heaters and the wood burner and is equipped with wireless broadband, TV and DVD.
 There is a dishwasher.
 In the back hall there is a washing machine and a separate tumble-dryer.

 The large garden which surrounds the house is laid to lawn and generally slopes towards the sea and beach – seeming to making the view even more irresistible.
 The top of the garden and down near the bottom hedge are flat and good for ball games and other activities.
-There is a small half moon patio area, sheltered from the wind, where there is a facility for barbecues.
+There is a large terrace, sheltered from the wind with a picnic table and a brick barbeque at the side of the house.
 At the bottom of the garden is a gate leading down to the beach only 75 yards away!
-There is a garden table and 8 chairs, 4 sun-beds with mattresses and some surf boards in the garage.
+There is a table and 4 sun-beds with mattresses a in the garage.
 This has been recently converted and now provides extensive storage for surfboards and wetsuits.
 There are also a couple of wooden benches on which to relax and read a good book!
 For cooks, the stone walls around the garden are dotted with flat leaf parsley – and mint can be found on the way down to the beach.